 In Nigeria, there are many ways beans is prepared but beans porridge is very popular and universal.
 Mothers believe beans porridge is highly nutritious and will make a child grow taller, so they make sure it features regularly on the dinner table.

 Moi-Moi is a very popular beans pudding in Nigeria, made mostly with skinned black-eyed peas (white beans) or brown beans.
-Moi-moi can be made using either whole rehydrated beans puree or beans powder, both taste delicious.
+It can be made using either whole beans puree or rehydrated beans powder, both taste delicious.

 7. YAM POTTAGE

-Yam Pottage is commonly called yam porridge though it is not a true porridge.
+Yam Pottage is commonly called yam porridge although it is not a true porridge.
 It is made with yams and vegetables.
 Yam Porridge can be served at breakfast, lunch or dinner.

 Chewy and pillowy soft, puff-puff is a staple Nigerian fried dough or batter.
 It has all the right elements of fried dough that are so appealing, yeasty, soft, sugary and fried, what’s not to love.